• Skip to primary navigation

 Sometimes, a cold environment with snow still poses threats from the sun as well.
 The snow can reflect the rays, so you should take some of the same precautions you would at a hot beach.

 In a chillier climate, you’ll want to cover as much skin as possible when going outside because of the harsh air.
-Wear sunglasses, a buff covering as much of your neck and face skin as possible and a hat to cover your head and ears.
-These tips help the skin maintain its moisture and avoid irritation which can lead to a condition such as eczema.
-In extreme temperatures, you also need to be aware of more serious conditions such as frostbite.
-In these urgent cases, you’ll want to seek medical care.
+Wear sunglasses, a buff covering as much of your neck and face as possible, and a hat to cover your head and ears.

 Pollution and Skin Care

-If you move to a place with high pollution such as Mexico City, China or India, you have to take care of your skin differently than in a place with clearer air and water.
-Pollutants can run down your skin’s protective barrier and cause health conditions if you don’t rinse them off yourself at the end of each day.
+If you move to a location with high pollution, such as Mexico City, China, or India, you will have to take care of your skin differently than in a place with clearer air and water.

 In a highly polluted area, you should: